markschultz/team-panda-fall-2024/adrs/adr-011-employer-mfe.md

 - We will implement an Employer MFE
 - This will handle the UI portions of the following:
   - Employer (corporation/organization) management
-  - Job imports
-  - Match review
+  - Management of job openings (adding, removing, updating)
+  - Review of job/candidate matches
+  - Request/purchase of candidate full resumes

 ## Positive Consequences